payapi/swagger-mongoose/README.md

 ## License

-Copyright 2016 Simon Guest and other contributors
+Copyright 2017 PayApi and other contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.